ricE06/personal-website/README.md

-# personal-website
+# Eric's Personal Website
 My personal website, for professional applications and for any fun things I want to host.
+Developed using next.js and CSS modules.